 Section 1.
 Compliance with National Objectives.
-The Agency, as a sub-recipient of CDBG Funds, agrees that the activities carried out with the Funds provided under this Agreement meet one or more of the CDBG Program national objectives, as defined in the CDBG Code of Federal Regulations 24 CFR §570.208 (collectively hereinafter referred to as "National Objectives").
+The Agency, as a sub-recipient of CDBG Funds, agrees that the activities carried out with the Funds provided under this Agreement meet one or more of the CDBG Program national objectives, as defined in the CDBG Code of Federal Regulations 24 CFR § 570.200(a) and 24 CFR § 570.208 (collectively hereinafter referred to as "National Objectives").
 The Agency certifies that the Services provided under this Agreement will benefit indigent and very-low to low-income households whose income records confirm their income eligibility.